 Kodak S-1 Comparison Review

 Is the Kodak S-1 a good camera?
-The S-1 has a Camera Elo of 1697.
+The S-1 has a Camera Elo of 1676.
 This rating puts the S-1 below average of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (Four Thirds cameras), the S-1 also ranks below average. – Well, the Kodak S-1 is more than 8 years old, and there have been many other good digital cameras released since 2012.
+In terms of its sensor size category (Four Thirds cameras), the S-1 also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Kodak S-1 is more than 11 years old, and there have been many other good digital cameras released since 2012.

 |Mirrorless system camera|